shynuu/trunks/README.md

 ### Bandwidth

-You can set the bandwidth (in Mbit/s) for the forward and return link
+You can set the bandwidth (in Mbit/s) for the forward and return link.

 ```yaml
 bandwidth: